Black Holes in the Shadow: The Missing High-Ionization Lines in the Earliest JWST AGNs: Spectral Measurements

 Table \ref{tab:ew} reports the measured rest-frame EWs of emission lines from the stacked grating (G) and prism (P) spectra, separated into three redshift bins, distinguishing between narrow and broad components and providing upper limits where lines are undetected.
 In the $z > 5$ stacks, Balmer lines such as H$\beta$ and H$\alpha$ are clearly detected and remain strong.
 For example, the H$\beta$ EW is measured at $\sim$37\,\AA\ (broad, grating) and $\sim$115\,\AA\ (total, prism), while H$\alpha$ (broad) reaches $\sim$540–700\,\AA, indicating a substantial covering factor and efficient reprocessing of ionizing radiation in the BLR.
 The helium recombination line HeI$\lambda$5876 is also robustly detected with an EW of $\sim$16–22\,\AA, making it another tracer of low-ionization conditions.

 In contrast, high-ionization lines such as CIV$\lambda$1549 and HeII\,$\lambda$1640 remain undetected or weak in the $z > 5$ stacks, both for the grating and prism data.
-Upper limits for HeII$\lambda$4686 (broad) are $\lesssim$13–35\,\AA, and no significant detections are reported for CIV -- a line that is nearly ubiquitous in lower-redshift Type 1 AGNs.
+Upper limits for HeII$\lambda$4686 (broad) are $\lesssim$13–35\,\AA, and no significant detections are reported for CIV -- a line that is nearly ubiquitous in lower-redshift Type 1 AGNs \citep[e.g.,][]{vandenberk_2001,richards_2011,Wu2022}.
 This selective suppression of high-ionization lines suggests a low ionization parameter, a soft or filtered AGN SED, or possibly super-Eddington accretion scenarios in which the ionizing continuum is anisotropic or collimated away from the BLR.

 The forbidden narrow lines further constrain the shape and reach of the ionizing spectrum.
 [NeIV]\,$\lambda$2424 (ionization potential $\sim$63\,eV) is undetected in the grating stacks but appears weakly in prism data at $z > 5$ (EW $\lesssim$4.2\,\AA), while [NeV]\,$\lambda$3426 (ionization potential $\sim$97\,eV), a classical tracer of very hard continua, is absent above $z>3.5$.
 The [OIII]\,$\lambda$5007 line, by contrast, is detected at all redshifts, with equivalent widths of $\sim$570–600\,\AA\ even at $z > 5$.
-Although [OIII] is not a pure high -- ionization tracer—its ionization potential is only $\sim$35\,eV -- its persistence indicates a significant moderate-energy photon flux, even when the far-UV or soft X-rays appear suppressed.
+Although [OIII] is not a very high-ionization tracer -- its ionization potential is $\sim$35\,eV, lower than 54 eV that is usually used for defining very high-ionization lines \citep[e.g.,][]{berg_2021,olivier_2022} -- its persistence indicates a significant moderate-energy photon flux, even when the far-UV or soft X-rays appear suppressed.

 For comparison with our high-redshift composite, we adopt the median EWs from the SDSS DR16 broad-line quasar sample analyzed by \citet{Wu2022}.
 Their study, based on over $7.5 \times 10^5$ quasars spanning $0.1 < z < 6$ and bolometric luminosities in the range $44 \lesssim \log(L_{\mathrm{bol}}/{\rm erg\,s^{-1}}) \lesssim 48$, provides robust emission-line measurements for luminous AGNs across cosmic time.
 As shown in Figure~\ref{fig:ew_jwst_sdss}, the EW of broad H$\beta$ in the $z > 5$ stack ($37 \pm 5$\,\AA) is significantly lower than the SDSS median of $55 \pm 1.5$\,\AA.
 Even more striking is the non-detection of CIV, with an upper limit of ${\rm EW}<13$\,\AA\ compared to a typical SDSS value of 47\,\AA, indicating a marked suppression of high-ionization UV lines.
 Upper limits for NV, HeII, and [NeV] are comparable to or only slightly above their SDSS counterparts, suggesting that these lines are at most as strong as in local quasars.